weizh888/PokeAlarmWiki/Google-Maps-API-Key.md

 This guide assumes:

 1. You have a functional PokeAlarm installation
-2. You have an available Google account (e.g., gmail)
+2. You have an available Google account (e.g., Gmail)
 3. You have read and understood the available Command Line Arguments in the [Execution](Execution) Wiki

 ## Introduction